---

 Beyond tax considerations, startups must also adhere to state and federal regulations to ensure their equity agreements are legally sound.
 Regulatory scrutiny has grown more stringent, influencing deal timelines and structures.
 Failing to meet compliance standards can lead to delays, penalties, or even jeopardize the agreement altogether.

 By addressing both tax and regulatory challenges early, startups can safeguard their equity agreements and avoid costly mistakes.
-For founders, understanding these complexities is not just about compliance—it’s about setting the foundation for sustainable growth.
+For founders, understanding these complexities is not just about compliance, it’s about setting the foundation for sustainable growth.

-Preparing for Future Funding Rounds
+## Preparing for Future Funding Rounds: M&A Strategies

-Structuring equity agreements with foresight can significantly impact a company's ability to attract future investors.
 Early-stage agreements should be designed to accommodate the complexities of subsequent funding rounds, ensuring that ownership and decision-making remain balanced as new stakeholders come on board.

 Incorporating provisions like **pro-rata rights** is a strategic move.
 These rights allow existing investors to maintain their ownership percentage during future funding rounds, preventing dilution and fostering long-term trust.
 Similarly, **drag-along rights** can streamline exit opportunities by ensuring minority shareholders comply with decisions made by the majority, reducing potential conflicts during acquisitions or sales.